STAT545-UBC-hw-2018-19/hw04-CeciliaLe07/hw04-CeciliaLe07.md

 </tr>
 </tbody>
 </table>
-To know the dimension if result:
+To know the dimension of result:

 ``` r
 dim(full_join(second_df, my_gap, by = "country"))